Calorie Bargains: Getaways, Cookbooks, and Treats

 The Why: Dean Rucker is the chef at the famed Golden Door Spa, which has been around for 50 years serving up wonderfully healthy food in a revitalizing environment.
 The focus of the book is on lean proteins, whole grains, fresh vegetables and other wholesome foods.
 Also featured are cooking tips from the chef on how to boost flavor healthfully, as well as recipes for easy-to-make sauces and vinaigrettes.
 There’s also a “Basics” section with recipes to make your own stock, herb oil and balsamic reduction.
 Listen to some of these dishes: Red Lentil Veggie Burgers, Spiny Lobster and Mango Gazpacho Shooters, Individual Vegetable Pizzetta, Quinoa Tabbouleh — delicious.

-The Health Bonus: Nutritional information for each is listed in the back of the book — something that I believe is really helpful.
+The Health Bonus: Nutritional information for each #recipe is listed in the back of the book — something that I believe is really helpful.
 Not to mention recipes for eating healthier foods.

 What We Liked Best: It’s all really good, but I know how much healthy eaters will appreciate the Vinaigrettes and Dressings section.